Van Maanen 2: Characteristics

 Van Maanen 2 is 14.1 ly from the Sun in the constellation Pisces, about 2° to the south of the star Delta Piscium, with a relatively high proper motion of 2.978″ annually along a position angle of 155.538°.
 It is closer to the Sun than any other solitary white dwarf.
 It is too faint to be seen with the naked eye.
-Like other white dwarfs, it is a very dense star: its mass has been estimated to be about 67% of the Sun's, yet it has only 1% of the Sun's radius.
+Like other white dwarfs, it is a very dense star: its mass has been estimated to be about 67% of the Sun's, yet it has only 1% of the Sun's radius (1.23 times the Earth's radius).
 The outer atmosphere has a temperature of approximately 6,110 K, which is relatively cool for a white dwarf.
-As all white dwarfs steadily radiate away their heat over time, this temperature can be used to estimate its age, thought to be around 3 billion years.
+As all white dwarfs steadily radiate away their heat over time, this temperature can be used to estimate its age, thought to be around 3.2 billion years.

 The progenitor of this white dwarf had an estimated 2.6 solar masses and remained on the main sequence for about 900 million years.
 This gives the star an overall age of about 4.1 billion years.
 When this star left the main sequence, it expanded into a red giant that reached a maximum radius of 1,000 times the current radius of the Sun, or about 4.6 astronomical units.
 Any planets orbiting within this radius would have been engulfed in the star's extent.

 The stellar classification of Van Maanen 2 is DZ8, having a helium atmosphere with a significant presence of heavier elements in its spectrum – what astronomers term metals.
 Indeed, this star is the prototype (archetype in practice) for DZ white dwarfs.
 Physical models of white dwarfs used by today's astrophysicists show that elements with mass greater than helium would sink, all things being equal, below the photosphere, leaving hydrogen and helium to be visible in the spectrum; for heavier elements to appear here requires a recent external source.
 It is unlikely that they were obtained from the interstellar medium, since that is primarily composed of hydrogen and helium.
 Instead, the surface of the star was likely strewn with circumstellar material, such as from the remains of one or more rocky, terrestrial planets.
+Later observations with the International Ultraviolet Explorer detected calcium, magnesium and iron.
+This work also detected Lyman alpha absorption, which shows that hydrogen is present in the atmosphere.